Presenter opens up on how ‘nepo kids’ tag affected his time on Race Across the World

 Roman Kemp and his sister Harleymoon are children of Spandau Ballet’s Martin Kemp and singer Shirlie Holliman

-Broadcaster Roman Kemp has said that he was worried that overspending on Celebrity Race Across The World would exacerbate perceptions of him and his sister Harleymoon as being ‘nepo babies’.
+Broadcaster Roman Kemp has said he was worried that overspending on Celebrity Race Across The World would exacerbate perceptions of him and his sister Harleymoon as being ‘nepo kids’.

 The pair, children of Spandau Ballet’s Martin Kemp and singer Shirlie Holliman, are among the contestants in the third series of the BBC reality spin-off show.

-This series, four celebrities and the loved ones have been challenged to complete a 3,670-mile race across Central America.
+This series, four celebrities and their loved ones have been challenged to complete a 3,670-mile race across Central America.

 Speaking ahead of the final – which airs on Thursday – about what he would do differently next time, Roman said: “Maybe spend a bit more money and have some proper dinners.